bitovi/academy/src/typescript/09-interfaces/interfaces.md

 In this section, you will:

-- Write interfaces
+- Write interfaces.
-- Set optional properties
+- Set optional properties.
-- Use the power of interfaces in classes and functions
+- Use the power of interfaces in classes and functions.

 ## Objective 1: Define interfaces for objects